olton/passkey/src/adapters/readme.md

 ## Notes

+- SDK does not include production backend verification logic.
+You must implement the backend contract in your API service.
 - The adapter expects JSON request bodies and POST requests.
 - If the API returns non-JSON errors, they are exposed as `details` in `BackendAdapterError`.
 - For SSR or tests, you can provide `fetchImpl`.